cybercongress/cyb-archeology/docs/cyb.md

 ## .cyb

-Main browser app with all necessary settings.
+Cyb has a lot of user and technical settings.
+They are implemented in the core browser app - .cyb:

 - `main.cyb`: main page for every joe
 - `path.cyb`: user's navigation history